Horace M. Albright

 Horace Marden Albright (January 6, 1890 – March 28, 1987) was an American conservationist and the second director of the National Park Service.
+He played a key role in shaping the early National Park System and expanding its mission to include the preservation of historic sites.

 Early life and education

 Horace Albright was born in 1890 in Bishop, California, the son of George Albright, a miner.
 He graduated from the University of California, Berkeley in 1912, and earned a law degree from Georgetown University in 1914.
 Albright married his college classmate Grace Noble and they had two children.

 Early career

 After graduation, he worked for the Department of the Interior in Washington, D.C.
 Albright worked as a lawyer until being introduced to Stephen Mather who took him on as an assistant.
 When Mather became Assistant Secretary in charge of the national parks, Albright assisted Mather when the National Park Service (NPS) was established in 1916.
 As legal assistant, he helped acquire land for several new national parks in the east.
-After the first year and a half of being a part of the newly created park service, Albright created a list of management polices that were looked over by a wide group of people including conservationists which was sent to NPS director Mather by Franklin Lane in what is called the "Lane Letter".When Mather became ill, Albright managed the NPS as acting director.
+After the first year and a half of being a part of the newly created park service, Albright created a list of management policies that were looked over by a wide group of people including conservationists which was sent to NPS director Mather by Franklin Lane in what is called the "Lane Letter".
+When Mather suffered a nervous breakdown in 1917, Albright served as acting director of the NPS and managed its operations during his recovery.

 In the early years of the national parks idea, Horace Albright and Stephen Mather focused on getting people to come to the parks which influenced Albright's policies related to the preservation and use of the parks.
 Together, they also pushed for expanded park boundaries to accommodate more wildlife habitat and, in the case of Yellowstone National Park, added the Grand Teton mountain range as a visitor attraction to complement Yellowstone National Park.

 He later served as superintendent of Yellowstone National Park from 1919 to 1929.
 He viewed Yellowstone as the flagship of the National Park Service and worked to make it a model for park management.
 During his tenure, he established visitor services and park museums, which became foundational elements of the National Park Service.
 His leadership in Yellowstone set standards that influenced the management of other national parks.
 In the early years of being superintendent, Albright would get the support of John D. Rockefeller Jr. who bought land around the Teton Mountain range to preserve it and eventually make a park.
 He would also be a key person who helped preserve the culture and lands of Jackson Hole town which helped the community support the creation of the Grand Teton park idea.